About this listing

 This charming double bedroom is only a stone's throw from Dublin's main street!
 Clean and comfortable, this apartment faces a shared roof garden, away from traffic.
 Here is your wonderful oasis in the safe heart of the city.
 LGBT friendly.

 This pretty space is in a new, two bedroom apartment (one person lives here).
+As well as the amenities listed I provide guests with adapters and umbrellas.
 The window has blackout blinds to help you sleep during the short Summer nights and is well insulated, warm and cozy in Winter.

 There is a comfy seat for you for reading and two reading lamps.
 There's plenty of room for clothing with a wardrobe and two sets of drawers.
 Suitcases can be stored either under the bed, or if they're too large, in the living room.